-The National Ankylosing Spondylitis Society (NASS) was founded by a group of patients, doctors and physiotherapists at the Royal National Hospital for Rheumatic Diseases in Bath in 1976.
+NASS was founded by a group of patients, doctors and physiotherapists at the Royal National Hospital for Rheumatic Diseases (RNHRD) in Bath in 1976.

-The first NASS director, Fergus Rogers, joined the Society in 1980 and soon became a commanding figure in the world of AS through his work for both NASS and ASIF, the international patient organisation.
-He did a huge amount to raise the profile of AS and the needs of patients with AS.
-Fergus was also instrumental in setting up many of NASS branches that are still in operation today.
+The first NASS director, Fergus Rogers, joined in 1980 and soon became a commanding figure in the world of AS.
+He did a huge amount to raise the profile of AS and the needs of people with AS.
+Fergus was instrumental in setting up many of our NASS branches.
 He is remembered fondly by many NASS members for his immeasurable care and support.
-Sadly Fergus died from cancer in 2006.
-His widow, Brigitte, with whom we are still in contact, set up The Fergus Rogers Memorial Fund to help individual patients in need and to fund research.

-- To promote awareness of these conditions in the UK; and
+- To promote awareness of these conditions in the UK

-NASS is the only registered charity in the UK dedicated to the needs of people with AS in the UK to date.
+NASS is the only registered charity in the UK dedicated to the needs of people with AS in the UK.